 W3 Total Cache: Optimize your blog and improve your site speed.

 Wp-Optimize: It helps you delete spam comments, post revisions, empty tables in the database.
 Will be helpful in the long run.

-WP Smush.it: You will use High Quality images of your recipes which will be very heavy sized images that will take up a lot of bandwidth of your server and will make your site slow, this plugin will decrease the size of images without decreasing the quality of images.
+WP Smush.it: You will use High-Quality images of your recipes, which will be very large-sized images that will take up a lot of bandwidth on the server, and will make your site slow.
+This plugin will decrease the size of images without decreasing the quality of images.

 Rich Schema: It’s a lovely plugin to put rich data into your posts that will reflect in the Google search and make your blog stand out in the search results.

-WordPress SEO by Yoast: Being a newbie, your whole focus should be on creating quality content, but the least you can to to help your blog with SEO is install this plugin and do a little bit of on page SEO, like proper title, tags etc.
+WordPress SEO by Yoast: Being a newbie, your whole focus should be on creating quality content.
+Still, the least you can do to help your blog with SEO is install this plugin and do a little bit of on-page SEO, like proper title, tags, etc.